Browns + Greens + Water = Composting Basics

 The output of any composting process is directly based upon the input.
 For most ideal results, it requires a proper balance of green organic materials and brown organic materials.

-- Browns or Nitrogen Rich Materials like dry leaves or branches
+- Greens or Nitrogen Rich Materials like dry leaves or branches

-- Greens or Carbon Rich Materials like food scraps or manure
+- Browns or Carbon Rich Materials like food scraps or manure

 Survival of Micro-organisms living in the compost is of great importance mainly because they are an integral part of the Composting Process.
 Their only requirement for survival in the compost is sufficient moisture content.
 Apart from this, water is the key ingredient responsible for making the nutrients in the organic material accessible to the micro-organisms.